Anil-Bansal/News-WebApp/README.md

 # News-WebApp
-Small project to test News Api with React in form of an WebApp
+Project to test News Api with React in form of an WebApp

   -- Contains country wise latest news & sources.
 Also search for any news topic